containers/podman/pkg/machine/e2e/README.md

 1. Build and copy win-sshproxy into bin/
 1. `./winmake localmachine`

-Note: To run specfic test files, add the test files to the end of the winmake command:
+Note: To run specific test files, add the test files to the end of the winmake command:

 `./winmake localmachine "basic_test.go start_test.go"`